-Portchain, provider of cloud-based AI planning tools for container terminals and carriers, has just raised $3.2m (DKK 20m) to further accelerate its growth.
-Portchain empowers container terminals and carriers to collaborate, analyze, and design operational plans to get container vessels through ports more efficiently, and has added 9 new container terminals to its customer base in the first 9 months of 2021.
+Portchain is a provider of cloud-based AI planning tools for container terminals and carriers.
+The company has just raised $3.2m (DKK 20m) in investment round to further accelerate its growth.
+Portchain empowers container terminals and carriers to collaborate, analyze, and design operational plans to get container vessels through ports more efficiently.
+It has added 9 new container terminals to its customer base in the first 9 months of 2021.

-2020 was a very challenging year for shipping in general, that started with slumps in production and high uncertainty in the supply chain.
-However, as consumer spending shifted from services to goods, a huge surge in volumes occurred, increasing port congestion and significantly reducing schedule reliability.
-While container carriers introduced active capacity management and cost reduction measures that both ensured the continuous flow of goods and high profits, the pandemic also highlighted bottlenecks in the global supply chain, resulting in high congestion in key import and transshipment ports.
-On the back of this, Portchain has seen a strong need in the market to better handle congestion, and terminal operators and carriers are increasingly looking to software to optimize their resource deployment to ensure capacity is maximized.
+2020 was a very challenging year for shipping in general.
+It started with slumps in production and high uncertainty in the supply chain.
+However, as consumer spending shifted from services to goods, a huge surge in volumes occurred, increasing port congestion.
+Also, significantly reducing schedule reliability.
+Container carriers introduced active capacity management and cost reduction measures that both ensured the continuous flow of goods and high profits.
+The pandemic also highlighted bottlenecks in the global supply chain, resulting in high congestion in key import and transshipment ports.
+On the back of this, Portchain has seen a strong need in the market to better handle congestion.
+Terminal operators and carriers are increasingly looking to software to optimize their resource deployment to ensure capacity is maximized.

 Niels Kristiansen, CEO of Portchain elaborates.

-As terminals and carriers have struggled to mitigate historically poor schedule reliability and record breaking volumes, they are increasingly seeing the value of optimizing their schedule planning to maximize utilization of resources and return to operational reliability.
+Terminals and carriers have struggled to mitigate historically poor schedule reliability and record breaking volumes.
+They are now increasingly seeing the value of optimizing their schedule planning to maximize utilization of resources and return to operational reliability.
 It was on this background that Portchain raised an additional $3.2m in venture capital primarily through its current investor group.
 In addition to current investors Klaus & Morten Eldrup-Jørgensen, Tommy Thomsen, Michael Hassing, Jesper Kjaedegaard and Tom Behrens-Sørensen, Portchain has also welcomed Klaus Holse, former CEO of SimCorp and Kim Baroudy, Senior Partner at McKinsey & Company to the group.

 Niels Kristiansen explains.